The Good and the Bad of .NET Framework Programming

 You may check your product compatibility with .NET Standard here and track updates on the Microsoft documentation site

-Most popular frameworks Stack Overflow Survey 2018
+Most popular web frameworks according to professional developers.
+Source: Stack Overflow Survey 2021

 Automatic monitoring in ASP.NET

 ASP.NET has built-in automatic monitoring.
 The Windows Web Server strictly monitors web pages and applications that run on it.
-In case any issues such as the memory leaks or infinite loops occur, it immediately alerts about them.
+In case any issues such as memory leaks or infinite loops occur, it immediately alerts about them.
 This allows for directly correcting these behaviors and creating new processes.
 The monitoring ensures higher stability and transparency of .NET applications.

 Disadvantages of .NET development

-Even though .NET is considered one of the strongest engineering platforms out there due to an extensive infrastructure and proven product development history, it comes with a set of problems.
+Even though .NET is considered one of the strongest engineering platforms out there due to extensive infrastructure and proven product development history, it comes with a set of problems.

 Limited Object-Relational Support

-Even though you can use .NET Core on Mac and Linux machines, the best way is to use Windows for .NET engineering which also comes with licensing costs.
+Even though you can use .NET Core on Mac and Linux machines, the best way is to use Windows for .NET engineering, which also comes with licensing costs.

 The gap between release and stability